EpiCoder: Encompassing Diversity and Complexity in Code Generation: Appendix of Evaluation

 \subsection{Cross-File Dependency Benchmark}

-The Cross-File Dependency Benchmark (XFileDep) is a specialized standard benchmark designed to evaluate the performance of code generation models in handling cross-file dependencies.
-In many real-world programming scenarios, there exists a complex web of dependencies between different code files.
-XFileDep provides a comprehensive framework that tests a model's ability to generate missing files by considering multiple interdependent code files as context.
+The Cross-File Dependency Benchmark (XFileDep) is a specialized benchmark designed to evaluate the performance of code generation models in handling cross-file dependencies.
+In real-world programming scenarios, there exists a complex web of dependencies between different code files.
+XFileDep provides a comprehensive framework that tests a model's ability to generate missing files by considering multiple interdependent files as context.
 This benchmark not only measures the model's capability to generate individual isolated files but also assesses its proficiency in understanding and managing dependencies between files.
-As illustrated in Figure \ref{fig:XFileDep_sankey} , the process of constructing the benchmark consists of six distinct steps.
+As illustrated in Figure \ref{fig:XFileDep_sankey} , the constructing the XFileDep consists of following steps.

-\textbf{Step 1: Data Sample Selection.} From the initial cross-file dataset of 35,000 data samples constructed using our pipeline of synthetic data based on features, we filtered out cross-file data samples with fewer than 5 files (excluding any test files), resulting in 3,435 samples.
-Figure \ref{fig:XFileDep_folder_stats} displays the distribution of file counts and the average file length for each data sample.
+\textbf{Step 1: Data Sample Selection.} The construction of the XFileDep starts from carefully data selection.
+From the initial cross-file dataset of 35,000 data samples constructed using our pipeline of synthetic data based on extracted features, we carefully filtered out cross-file data samples with fewer than 5 interconnected files (excluding any test files), resulting in a refined set of 3,435 high-quality samples.
+Figure \ref{fig:XFileDep_folder_stats} comprehensively displays the distribution of file counts, the average file length for each data sample, and the overall structural characteristics of the dataset.

 \textbf{Step 2: Dependency File Selection.} We utilized Abstract Syntax Trees (AST) to conduct dependency analysis and structural identification of the Python code files.
 AST allows parsing of the syntactic structure of Python files, enabling extraction of module import dependencies, function definitions, and class definitions.
 By parsing all code files within the data sample and identifying the collaboration between classes and functions, we documented the details of defined functions and classes along with the information on imported modules.
 With these capabilities, we were able to traverse the entire data sample, analyze the dependency relationships between files, discern key files, and select a representative candidate file (to serve as the target file for the code generation task) that has a substantial amount of cross-file dependencies.
 This approach allows us to generate a structured data analysis report.
 The systematic nature of this analysis allows us to efficiently handle large cross-file data, providing clear dependency graphs and detailed information on code structure.
 We also filtered out data samples that lacked rich cross-file dependencies, retaining 2,934 samples that met the criteria.